VTTI/Action-Recognition/README.md

 This is the model pre-trained on Kinetics-400- https://mirror.vtti.vt.edu/vtti/ctbs/action_recognition/tsn_r50_1x1x3_100e_kinetics400_rgb_20200614-e508be42.pth.
 Use this checkpoint only if training from scratch.

 To generate prediction for your videos based on our model trained on PoseML, download https://mirror.vtti.vt.edu/vtti/ctbs/action_recognition/tsn_PoseML_epoch20.pth and move it `./checkpoints`.
-Also, edit the value of `label` in `poseml_long_video.yaml`.
+Also, edit the value of `checkpoints` in `poseml_long_video.yaml`.
 Change the value of `label` in `poseml_long_video.yaml` to `"label_poseml.txt"`

-To generate prediction for your videos based on our model trained on SHRP2, download https://mirror.vtti.vt.edu/vtti/ctbs/action_recognition/tanet_SHRP2_epoch10.pth and move it `./checkpoints`
+To generate prediction for your videos based on our model trained on SHRP2, download https://mirror.vtti.vt.edu/vtti/ctbs/action_recognition/tanet_SHRP2_epoch10.pth and move it `./checkpoints`.
+Also, edit the value of `checkpoints` in `poseml_long_video.yaml`.
-Also, change the value of `label` in `poseml_long_video.yaml` to `"label_shrp2.txt"`
+Change the value of `label` in `poseml_long_video.yaml` to "label_shrp2.txt"`

 <!--
 ![](sample/output/VID00026_0005_tsn_AdobeCreativeCloudExpress.gif)